KorySchneider/mintab/doc/commands.md

 e.g. `command ; argument1 ; argument2 ; ...`

-Leading and trailing spaces will be stripped, so `y ; cats` will do the same thing as `y;cats`.
+Leading and trailing spaces will be stripped, so `y ; cats`, `y;cats` and `y; cats` will all do the same thing (search YouTube for "cats").

 Enter a command by itself to go to the corresponding website, or add a query to search the site.
 If no command is specified, the default command will execute.
 The default, default command is Google (use the `set` command to change this).

-Enter a URL by itself to go to it.
+Enter a link to go to it.

 ## Commands
  - Builtin